Feelings & Emotions

 How do you pronounce Боли ме стомакот?

 Боли ме стомакот is pronounced "Boli me stomakot".
 Macedonian uses the Cyrillic alphabet but is fully phonetic — once you know the letters, you can pronounce any word correctly.
-Free audio pronunciation is available in the OpaLingo interactive lessons.
+Tap the “Play Audio” button on this page to hear it pronounced.

 Is "My stomach hurts" formal or informal in Macedonian?